GRR vs NRR: Gross vs Net Revenue Retention Explained

 Example: You start the month with €20,000 MRR.
 Two customers cancel (€800 churn).
 One customer downgrades (€200 contraction).
 Three customers upgrade (€1,500 expansion).

 Notice that the €1,500 in upgrades doesn’t factor in.
-GRR only cares about what you lost.
-That’s what makes it honest — expansion can’t paper over a leaky bucket.
+GRR only cares about what you lost, and that’s the whole point of GRR vs NRR — that’s what makes GRR honest, expansion can’t paper over a leaky bucket.

 NRR Definition and Formula